dougdyson/polylog/README.md

 ## the solution
 Keep online learners engaged and participating in your lectures.

-* Ice breakers
+* "Here's something fun to start off with..."
-* How is everyone feeling?
+* "How is everyone feeling this morning?"
-* Here is where we are in the today's agenda
+* "Here is where we are in the today's agenda..."
-* Here is the key takeaway
+* "Here is the key takeaway..."
-* Let's look at everyone's questions
+* "Let's look at everyone's questions..."
-* Pop quiz time
+* "Pop quiz time!
-* Let's breakout into groups
+* "Let's breakout into groups..."
-* How well did everyone understand what we covered?
+* "How well did everyone understand what we covered today?"
 * Who attended the class?
-* Who has been steadily uncomfortable and might need coaching?
+* Who has been uncomfortable and might need coaching?
 * Who has been getting more confident and knowledgeable?